Rapid Response

 Process Overview

-Create Teams: Create a team/teams of Sysdig Secure Advanced Users who should have Rapid Response privileges
+• Configure Teams: Create or configure team(s) of Sysdig Secure Advanced Users who should have Rapid Response privileges

-Use: Team members log in and manage events using Rapid Response shell or review and manage Rapid Response logs.
+• Use: Team members log in and manage workloads using Rapid Response shell.

 Rapid Response team members have access to a full shell from within the Sysdig Secure UI.
 Responsibility for the security of this powerful feature rests with you: your enterprise and your designated employees.